n09d00/uniquer/README.md

-Simple CLI tool for keeping your files clean.
+# Simple CLI tool for keeping your files clean.

+## Installation